 But it’s important to remember that because this loan is tied to your home, there are risks if you can’t make the payments.

 National financial guru Dave Ramsey has made the Debt Snowball Method popular in recent years, and it’s perfect for people who have the extra income to put towards paying down bills.
 The basics of this method include paying the minimum payment on all debts, while paying extra on the debt with the smallest balance until you pay it off, followed by the debt with the next lowest balance, etc. It becomes a moral victory and enables you to reduce the total number of payments you’re juggling.

 The downside?
 Paying extra on one debt, while keeping up with other multiple loan payments (and being on-time) can be tough, even for the most disciplined person.

 If you find yourself in need of additional help on how to consolidate your debt, stop by your local United branch and speak with a Member Service Advisor.
-Or, you can always sign up for our free Member Assistance Program, where you will learn how to analyze your finances and set a budget.
 The most important thing you can have when consolidating debt is a plan of action.
 Once you find the solution that’s best for you, stick to it!

 UFCU Routing Number: 272484894

 Insured by NCUA.
 Equal Housing Lender – We do business in accordance with the Fair Housing Act and Equal Credit Opportunity Act.
 NMLS #471962.